How to Deal with Untreated Pain in People with Dementia

 3. Pride

-Even if they can clearly communicate their thoughts and feelings, some people may have grown up with the belief that pain is to be endured silently.
+Even if they can clearly communicate their thoughts and feelings, some people may have been raised to believe that pain should be endured in silence.

-Their pride tells them that people should never admit to or complain of pain.
+Their pride leads them to believe that people should never admit to or report pain.

 Others may think that admitting to being in pain and needing help means that they’ll lose respect or independence.

-Alzheimer’s disease or dementia itself doesn’t typically cause physical pain, but there are many health conditions that commonly affect older adults that do cause significant pain.
+Alzheimer’s disease or dementia itself doesn’t typically cause physical pain, but many health conditions commonly affect older adults that do cause significant pain.

 1. Chronic health conditions